-Accounts

-Receivable \$ 644,000
+Accounts Receivable \$ 644,000

 Equipment 2,000

 Customer contracts 426,000

 \$ 1,072,000

 The Company is amortizing the customer contracts of \$426,000 on a straight line basis over 5 years.
-The net book value at March 31, 2011 and December 31, 2010 was approximately \$341,000 and \$362,000, respectively.
-Amortization expense for the three months ending March 31, 2011 was approximately \$21,000.
+The net book value at September 30, 2011, and December 31, 2010 was approximately \$294,000 and \$362,000, respectively.
+Amortization expense for the nine months ending September 30, 2011, was approximately \$68,000.

-SWI also agreed to pay an earn out to the principals of the Seller based on SWI achieving certain revenue and gross profit margin levels of the acquired business for each of the next two12 month periods.
+SWI also agreed to pay an earn out to the principals of the Seller based on SWI achieving certain revenue and gross profit margin levels of the acquired business for each of the next two 12 month periods.
 The earn out is based on revenue and gross profit margins exceeding certain agreed upon base levels, if achieved, the principles will be paid one third of the excess gross profit dollars in each of the two 12 month periods.
 The Company has not recorded a contingent liability as it is unlikely these revenue and gross margin targets will be met.

-On September 27, 2010, the Company purchased the remaining 49% ownership in the Company's subsidiary in India at a cost of \$90,000.
-The Company is pursuing an alternative for local managements to purchase a 49% ownership interest in India.
+In September 2010, the Company purchased the remaining 49% ownership in its India subsidiary at a cost of \$90,000 and in July 2011 the Company then entered into an agreement with KROGNOS Integrated Marketing Services Private Limited, to sell 49% ownership in the India subsidiary at a price of \$90,000.